 INTRODUCTION TO MICROECONOMICS - 2022/3

-The module aims to introduce the students to the core elements of microeconomic theory and the conceptual frameworks which underpin it.
+The module aims to introduce the students to the core elements of microeconomic theory.
 The module will begin with a discussion of Economics as a science and its basic principles and concepts.
 The focus will then move onto the market equilibrium, i.e., the supply and demand model and the impact of government intervention in the market outcomes.
 Consumer theory and the theory of the firm will be studied to understand the background to the supply and demand model before turning to the welfare implications of different market structures.
-The methodological approach will emphasise the use of mathematical tools in the analysis of the theoretical models.

 Number of Credits: 15